Michael Tomasello: Uniqueness of human social cognition: broad outlines

 Critics of Tomasello — including Frans de Waal, Christoph Boesch, Andrew Whiten, and Volker Sommer — argued that he exaggerated human-animal differences and discounted key social abilities in nonhuman primates.
 Boesch, a fellow Max Planck anthropologist who studied chimpanzees in the field, argued that the severe psychological traumas experienced by Tomasello's lab subjects rendered his conclusions moot.
-Other critics joined Boesch in highlighting incongruities between Tomasello's experients on human children and apes, differences that these critics claimed made for apples and oranges comparisons.
+Other critics joined Boesch in highlighting incongruities between Tomasello's experiments on human children and apes, differences that these critics claimed made for apples and oranges comparisons.

 The sharing of attention and of intention

 Tomasello sees human uniqueness as being preceded and encompassed by the capacity to share attention and intention (collective intentionality), an evolutionary novelty that would have emerged as a cooperative integrating of apes skills that formerly worked in competition.

 The overall scheme of sharing of attention and of intention involves inferring a common need; being motivated to act cooperatively to fulfill this need; coordinating individuals' roles and perspectives under the common goal of fulfilling this common need if, and only if, other agents fulfill their commitment toward that goal; and sharing the spoils fairly.
 Tomasello holds such dual structure of commonality and individuality as being a cognitive integration of skills in mind reading, in instrumental action, and in simulational thinking (meaning agents use an internal representation of the state of things, and simulate actions and outcomes of these actions).
 Individuals need to make clear or explicit, by eye contact, by gestural pantomime or else, that they intend to coordinate their actions and perspectives under a common goal.
 Communicating such a specific intent suggest agents can entertain a sense of forming a "we", to which they feel a sense of commitment, such that defecting from collaborating requires an apology or a taking leave.
 Collaborative agents also see their interaction through a representational format amounting to a bird's eye view or view from nowhere, as suggested by their skills at role switching with a partner, and at inferring what is helpful or relevant to help a partners play his or her role.

 Tomasello's defense, use, and deepening of the shared attention and intention hypothesis rely on the experimental data he collected (see also work with Malinda Carpenter), an evolutionary two-step scenario (see below), and to philosophical concepts borrowed from Paul Grice, John Searle, Margaret Gilbert, Michael Bratman, and anthropologist Dan Sperber.